microbiomedata/enviroMS/README.md

     ```

-- Or to build the image from source:
+- Or to build the image from source (after cloning microbiomedata/enviroMS github repo):

     ```bash
     docker build -t microbiomedata/enviroms:latest .